S3-working-group/s3-handbook/governance.md

 ---
-title: Navigation
+title: Governance
 ---

-Navigation is the process of creating and evolving agreements in response to drivers.
+Governance is the process of creating and evolving agreements in response to drivers.